WHY MANY CARING SENIOR SERVICES FAIL

 In-home senior health care services are depended on to provide high-quality health care and assistance that is patient-centred while also taking into account individual patient preferences and goals and maintaining the utmost respect for their cultural background.
-However, far too often that is hardly the case, with inexperienced home care assistants providing care to elderly patients.
-Many inexperienced home care “professionals” will lack the training, licensure, credentials, and overall experience required and needed to adequately meet the needs of their senior patients, much less provide the level of high-caliber care that many seniors demand and expect.
+However, far too often that is not the case, with inexperienced home care assistants providing care to elderly patients.
+Many inexperienced home care “professionals” lack the training, licensure, credentials, and overall experience required and needed to adequately meet the needs of their senior patients, much less provide the level of high-caliber care that many seniors demand and expect.

 A lack of experience can manifest itself in myriad ways; from slightly annoying to downright dangerous and potentially life-threatening.
 Whether an inexperienced caregiver does not know how to prepare basic snacks and meals or they are administering incorrect dosages of medications and injections, their overall lack of expertise is not only doing a disservice to the patient but potentially putting their life at risk.

 - Commit errors in administering drugs, including pills, injections, and more

 - Dispense care in unnecessary or inappropriate methods and treatment (e.g. pulling up on the arms of a wheelchair-bound senior)

 - Not recognize subtle yet critically important changes or fluctuations in a patient’s condition or disease and, as a result, not take necessary action

 - Not comprehend how to assist seniors with trips to the bathroom